Security-Onion-Solutions/securityonion-docs/soc-customization.rst

 SOC Customization
 =================

-You can customize SOC by going to :ref:`administration` --> Configuration --> soc.
-Below are some ways in which you can customize :ref:`soc`.
+You can customize :ref:`soc` by going to :ref:`administration` --> Configuration --> soc.
+Below are some ways in which you can customize SOC.
 Once all customizations are complete, you can make the changes take effect by clicking the ``Options`` bar at the top and then clicking the ``SYNCHRONIZE GRID`` button.

 Login Page
 ----------